02.06.2012 CORE SAMPLES BEHIND THE SCENES A content reveal from the back end of the Core Showroom

 12.2010-Ongoing R-U-In?S CATALOGUE #002: UNBOXING AT R-U-InS.ORG

 R-U-In?S Catalogue #002: Unboxing takes form as the url r-u-ins.org.
-At this url are links to each individual account as it speciates (specializes).
+At this url are links to each individual account as it specializes and networks with others.
 It is at this point of emergence that the clock begins to tick—how long can the new organism survive before it becomes brand fatigued, bootlegged, versioned, ripped off, or before it simply runs out of the raw material of production?
 How long can each user last before they take themselves out of the exchange routes again?

 Since the first R-U-In?S Catalogue, which showed the product of 2009's exchanges, many things have mutated in the R-U-In?S network.
 Instead of marking the new changes with another publication, the catalogue now becomes the product website, available for real-time shopping of each mutation as it tries to exist in the instantly viral and blatantly aggregational ecosystems of social networks.

-In addition to user accounts are the new more meta aggregational architectures that have now begun to frame and outsource the project (galleries, magazines, blogs and other publications).
+In addition to user accounts are the new aggregational architectures that have now begun to contextualize the project (galleries, magazines, blogs and other publications).

 10.2010 ART LIES QUARTERLY ISSUE #67, HOUSTON (Printed and Online) "R-U-In?S Flexible Display (E-Paper Slab for Art Lies)"